Reduce Student Loan Debt While in College

 1. Start in High School

-By taking advanced placement (AP) courses or special exams, you may be able to get a head start in earning college credit.
+By taking advanced placement (AP) courses, special exams or dual enrollment courses (where you get college credit for a class you take in high school), you may be able to get a head start in earning college credit.
 Every credit you can earn early reduces the expense once you are officially a college student.

 2. Choose Your School Carefully

 The price tag of your dream school might not be worth the cost.
 Before you choose a school, be sure to compare the costs and academic programs.
-You can reduce student loans dramatically if you consider going to a community college to take care of general education requirements before going to a university.
+If you’re wondering how to avoid debt in college, you can reduce student loans dramatically if you consider going to a community college to take care of general education requirements before attending a university.
+It’s also generally less expensive to attend an in-school public university rather than a private university or a public university in another state.

 3. Apply for Financial Aid

-There may also be education assistance available from your parents’ employers.
+There may also be educational assistance available from your parents’ employers.
 Some companies offer tuition reimbursement or company scholarships.
-Their human resources department will have any relevant information.
+Ask them to check with their human resources department for any relevant information.

 4. Ask About Discounts

 Some colleges may offer discount programs.
-For example, a school may offer a discount if you pay the entire semester’s bill up-front or if you allow the money to be directly withdrawn from your bank account.
-If you have a parent who attended your school, don’t forget to ask about discounts for children of alumni.
+For example, a school may offer a discount if you pay the entire semester’s bill up-front, if you allow the money to be directly withdrawn from your bank account or if you have siblings attending the school.
+If you have a parent who attended your school, don’t forget to ask about discounts for children of alums.

 5. Live at Home

 Although living at home means you’ll miss out on the on-campus living experience, you’ll dramatically reduce your expenses.
-Just think of how much money you’ll save by not paying on-campus room and board.
-The average cost of room and board per year is $8,887 for public colleges and universities and $10,089 for private colleges and universities.
-However, be sure you take into account the cost of commuting and parking as you determine the best option for your situation.
+Just think of how much money you’ll save by not paying for on-campus room and board.
+According to the Education Data Initiative, the average cost of room and board per year is $11,520 at public universities and $13,028 at private institutions.
+Even when you factor in commuting and parking costs, you’ll likely save a lot of money if you live at home.

 You may be able to further reduce expenses through distance learning.
 You won’t have the commuting costs, and some schools offer reduced tuition for distance learners.
-You can do this for general education credits then easily transition to in-person classes at the same school.
+You can do this for general education credits, then transition to in-person classes at the same school to complete your degree.

 6. Become a Resident Assistant